-Sustainability statement(s) / sustainability reporting - information prepared by the entity to comply with the provisions of the CSRD (e.g., Articles 19a, 29a, 29d Accounting Directive), subject to the assurance engagement.
-"Sustainability reporting" (which is the terminology used in Accounting Directive Article 34.1(aa))"and "sustainability statements" and "sustainability statement" (which is the terminology used in the ESRS) are used as synonyms in the guidelines.
-Article 8 disclosures are included in the sustainability statements.
+Sustainability statements / sustainability reporting - information prepared by the entity to comply with the provisions of the CSRD (e.g., Articles 19a, 29a, 29d Accounting Directive), subject to the assurance engagement.
+Sustainability reporting (which is the terminology used in Accounting Directive Article 34.1(aa) and sustainability statements (which is the terminology used in the ESRS) are used as synonyms in the guidelines.